ernestomedinam/hello-flask-alternative/README.md

 > need a new endpoint? just add corresponding schema and resource files, and then make sure to register the resource on the current module's routes.py file

 ## pending 🤪
+- update readme to add instructions to change app_name variable and folder name
 - add files and base deployment configuration

 ## notes 📝